Revised and updated on May 17, 2022.

 Realize, admit and change the things you’re doing that initiated and are perpetuating your problem.

 When we have a potential Narcissist in our lives, (or we’ve already let the jerk in), the things we say and do will usually facilitate and perpetuate the Narcissist’s abuse of us.
 This, of course, will not be true of every victim of Narcissism.
-It’s helpful to examine which category you fall into, especially if you are unsure or new to the issue of narcissism and dysfunctional relationships.
+It’s helpful to examine which category you fall into, especially if you are unsure or new to the issue of narcissistic abuse and dysfunctional relationships.

 There are some things to consider in order to avoid inviting and/or allowing family, friends and co-workers to abuse you.
 One thing I learned when I began recovering from narcissistic abuse relationships is that I needed to stop certain behaviors that invited abuse in the first place.
 There were things I was saying and doing, often subconsciously, that attracted the negative feelings of others and left me wide open to disdain and disrespect.